-I undertook my undergraduate and MA studies at the University of Glasgow, and obtained my PhD from the University of Liverpool, during which time I also held roles as Research Assistant in the Department of Modern Languages and Cultures, and as Research Associate in the cross-institutional Institute of Cultural Capital (the University of Liverpool and Liverpool John Moores University), as well as teaching advanced Spanish on the University of Liverpool's Continuing Education programme.
+I undertook my undergraduate and MA studies at the University of Glasgow and obtained my PhD from the University of Liverpool with a focus on sex, gender, and genre in contemporary Mexican and Cuban detecitve fiction.
+During my PhD I held roles as Research Assistant in the Department of Modern Languages and Cultures, and as Research Associate in the cross-institutional Institute of Cultural Capital (the University of Liverpool and Liverpool John Moores University), as well as teaching advanced Spanish on the University of Liverpool's Continuing Education programme.

-My research primarily focuses on gender and sexuality across a variety of cultural representations in Latin America, including in Mexican popular culture, particularly artistic expression, narcocorridos and telenovelas.
-My forthcoming monograph, to be published with Liverpool University Press and provisionally entitled Sex, Gender, and Genre in Mexican and Cuban Detective Fiction, aims to deepen the understanding of detective fiction in Cuba and Mexico and to provide the reader with new analyses of representations of gender and (non-normative) sexualities.
-My other areas of research focus on the representation of women in museums in Colombia and Mexico, two countries affected by feminicide and ongoing violent conflicts, in order to outline where and how women's voices can be incorporated into museum practices and represented by memory spaces in the two countries.
+My research primarily focuses on gender and sexuality across a variety of cultural representations in Latin America, including in Mexican popular culture, particularly artistic expression, the aesthetic of the buchona, and the cultural significance of narcocorridos and telenovelas.
+My forthcoming monograph, to be published with Liverpool University Press and provisionally entitled Subverting Sex, Gender, and Genre in Mexican and Cuban Detective Fiction, aims to deepen the understanding of detective fiction in Cuba and Mexico and to provide the reader with new analyses of representations of gender and sexualities.
+My other areas of research focus on the representation of women in museums in Colombia and Mexico, two countries affected by feminicide and recent and ongoing violent conflicts, in order to outline where and how women's voices can be incorporated into arts institutions practices and represented by memory spaces in the two countries.
 I am a member of the Red de Investigación de Género, Patrimonio y Memoria (Gender, Heritage and Memory Research Network), where I work with museum practitioners and students within the field of Museum Studies analysing state-sponsored memorials and their relationship to representations of sexual violence.

 In 2021, I was awarded a Researcher Development Award by the University of Westminster in order to undertake further investigations at Mexican museums on the representation of women in museum and gallery displays across a variety of memory and cultural spaces in the country.